 Together mode, companion mode, large gallery

-If your organization uses compliance recording, end-to-end encryption isn't available.
+If your organization uses compliance recording for 1:1 calls, end-to-end encryption isn't available.
+For an end-to-end encrypted meeting if an individual who needs compliance recording tries to join, they will be blocked from joining.
 For more info on how Teams supports compliance recording, see Introduction to Teams policy-based recording for callings & meetings.

 Enable end-to-end encryption for meetings

 By default, end-to-end encryption for meetings is not enabled.
 You can enable it by using a Teams admin enhanced encryption policy.

 Once end-to-end encryption is enabled, meeting organizers have the option of choosing end-to-end encryption then they create a meeting, including channel meetings.
 You can also enforce end-to-end encryption by using a meeting template or a sensitivity label.